jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 _If you can't TDD, your code needs TLC_

-By [Jacqueline Bilston](https://twitter.com/jmasonlee) and Jay Bazuzi
+By Jay Bazuzi and [Jacqueline Bilston](https://twitter.com/jmasonlee)

 You have just completed Test-Driven Development Training with an excellent instructor.
 The class was great and you feel like you really "get" TDD and how awesome it is.
-You are ready to preceed every behavior change with a test, and to refactor mercilessly under a green bar.
+You are ready to write a failing test before every behavior change, and to refactor mercilessly under a green bar.
-Then you try to apply your new TDD skills to real work and you run in to trouble.
+Then you try to apply your new TDD skills to "real" work, and... you run in to trouble.

 Why is that?

 # What is TDD?

 Like many terms in our field, "TDD" means different things to different people.
 In order to have a conversation about it with any chance of being useful, we need to know what we mean by "TDD".
 For the sake of this article, we'll use the widely understood and documented red-green-refactor cycle.

 **Red**: Write a test that describes the smallest new desired behavior that gets us closer to our goal, and watch it fail.